 “I was at the VideoJuegos conference, and we had more adventure game fans there than I’d ever seen in my life.
 I gave this talk and they just surrounded me, giving me this huge Who-concert type feeling afterwards.
 By their own admission, none of them had bought [a Double Fine] game: they’d all pirated it, because you couldn’t buy the game there, because it was really hard to find or too expensive.
 You have that on one hand: people not paying for something when they should.
 And then you have this Kickstarter, where (players) give money they don’t have to give.
 We have a special community.”

 This revelation comes at the end of a history full of combative relationships with acquiring distributors and bureaucratic frustration.
 But Schafer has dealt with these obstacles before.
 For years, the revered developer crafted hyper-stylized descents into fantasy at LucasArts, where he created such games as the biker fantasyFull Throttle and Dia de los Muertos-inspired Grim Fandango, not to mention collaborations on such iconic game-changers as The Secret of Monkey Island and Day of the Tentacle.
-Each adventure brimmed with candy-colored visuals and a startling amount of humor and unadulterated story.
-They were as close to a cinematic narrative as the medium had ever produced.
+Each adventure brims with candy-colored visuals and a startling amount of humor and story.
+They’re as close to a cinematic narrative as the medium had ever produced.

 “After first-person shooters came around, the games industry exploded with console games, but adventure games seemed to stay in that same size.
 It was a full-grown conclusion that you could not bring an adventure game to a publisher and get it published.
 I heard stories from a friend at another game company who said ‘I want to do an adventure game,’ and (the publishers asked) ‘well, is it better than Grim Fandango?
 Because Grim Fandango didn’t sell that much.
 Unless you’re going to make a game three times better than Grim Fandango, don’t expect it to sell anything.’
-I thought, wow, my game helped bring about the death of Adventure Game.”
+I thought, wow, my game helped bring about the death of Adventure Games.”

-Brütal Legend, the last big-budget console game Schafer and his team worked on (with an alleged price tag of $24 million), was the final domino that incited the studio to innovate its own indie-centric path.
-After original publisher Sierra Entertainment merged with Activision, the game was left in a devastating limbo before new publisher Electronic Arts rescued it, agreeing to distribute.
+Brütal Legend, the last big-budget console game that Schafer and his team worked on (with an alleged price tag of $24 million), was the final domino that incited the studio to innovate its own indie-centric path.
+After original publisher Sierra Entertainment merged with Activision, the game was left in a devastating limbo before Electronic Arts rescued it, agreeing to distribute.
 Activision sued and Double Fine fought back, ultimately resulting in out-of-court settlements.
 The process allegedly rushed development of the game, but a glimpse of Double Fine’s sovereign future reared its head even as Legend’s future remained unclear.
 During this time, Schafer invited his staff to pitch new concepts, accepted four and divided his staff to work on them.
-Schafer called this 2-week period the Amnesia Fortnight, and it’s largely been the modus operandi of the company for the last five years, with a new round slated for early 2014.
+Schafer called this 2-week period the Amnesia Fortnight, and it’s largely been the modus operandi behind the company for the last five years, with a new round slated for early 2014.

 “Every business move that we’ve ever made has been about getting more and more creative control.
 If I wanted ultimate creative control of a project, I had to run the project.
 And if I wanted to control more things, like how my employees were treated, and making sure they were treated well and then also controlling the fates of the intellectual properties, I’d have to start my own company.
 So it’s really the desire to have creative control that’s put me in the position of running a company, because it’s not naturally what I was born to do.”